MadSkittles/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 Instruct headless browser instance whether to output its debug and error messages into running process of remote rendering service.
 Default is `false`.

 It can be useful to set this to `true` when troubleshooting.

+### rendering_timing_metrics

+> **Note:** Available from grafana-image-renderer v3.9.0+

+Instruct a headless browser instance on whether to record metrics for the duration of every rendering step.
+Default is `false`.

+Setting this to `true` when optimizing the rendering mode settings to improve the plugin performance or when troubleshooting can be useful.

 ### rendering_args